modular/modular/KGEN/docs/public/programming-manual.md

 Mojo can't know "what the pointer means" or "how to copy it" - this is one reason why application level programmers should use higher level types like arrays and slices!
-More generally, some types (like atomic numbers) cannot be copied or moved around at all, because their address provides an **identity** just like a class instance does.
+More generally, some types (like atomic numbers) cannot be copied or moved around because their address provides an **identity** just like a class instance does.

-In this case, we do want our string to be copyable around, to enable this, we implement the `__copyinit__` special method, which is conventionally implemented like this:
+In this case, we do want our string to be copyable around.
+To enable this, we implement the `__copyinit__` special method, which is conventionally implemented like this: